underscoreio/underscoreio/src/html/consulting/adopting/index.md

 - We present the architecture so it can be challenged to ensure it meets the business needs.
 - The resulting architecture is documented.

-A full architecture process is iterative, but this service is provided as a time-boxed series of activities.
+A full architecture process is iterative but this service is provided as a time-boxed series of activities.
 The process takes four weeks.